FoxyStoat/daily-css-images/README.md

 * #### Daily CSS Images :: 01 Bear Cub

 The challenge begins!
 Don't overthink it.
 A cub can be made in only a few shapes.

+* #### Daily CSS Images :: 02 Elephant

+Remember that simple is usually better.
+Just a face will do, but you can do more if you'd like.
+Dumbo?
+Peanuts?
+What will be your take?